BestReviews is reader-supported and may earn an affiliate commission. Details

 Some reports of the foam being too rough and itchy on the skin.

 This option is great for both daytime and nighttime use.
 Appropriate for the treatment of headaches, neck strain, and other conditions.
-Product is reasonably priced.
+The softer design helps you maintain some mobility during use.

 Sizing may be different for this brand than it is for some others.